 You’d be hard-pressed to find anyone who didn’t know that blueberries were nutritious.
-Blueberries have recently skyrocketed to the top of many experts’ must-have superfoods.
+They’ve skyrocketed to the top of many experts’ must-have superfoods.
 These sweet little fruits are packed with tons of good-for-you nutrients that’ll make your body leap with joy!
-Celebrate National Blueberry Month and learn all about why blueberries should be a cornerstone of your diet.
+Celebrate National Blueberry Month by stocking up and learn all about why blueberries should be a cornerstone of your diet.

 What do they look like?